 Saponins take the blame

 What the hollies do contain, both in their berries and their leaves, are saponins.
 Saponins are sugar-containing compounds that foam up when agitated in water and are commonly found in a number of plants including oats, spinach, peas and soybeans.
-In fact, it’s plant-derived saponins that make your beer, root beer and shampoo nice and foamy.
+In fact, it’s plant-derived saponins that make your beer, soda pop and shampoo nice and foamy.